tinganho/balanced-storage/README.md

 }
 ```

 In the above example.
 We call `this.user.unregister('change:title', this.showAlert);` in the method `removeUser` to pass the compiler check.
 We pass the compiler check because the class's methods is now balanced.
-There is one add method and one sub method on the class.
+There is one add method and one sub method in the class.

 To achieve balance either a scope needs to be balanced or a class's methods neeed to be balanced.
 A balanced scope, means that there is a sub method balancing an add method.
 A balanced class, means that there exists a corresponding sub method for an add method.